 For a single child under the age of 19, Assurant was previously one of the few companies that offered benefits.
 However, several ST companies now offer “child only” policies, and rates are very low since claims are rarely submitted.
 Policies are offered until age 65.
 At that time, most persons are eligible for Medicare.
 “Guarantee Issue” options are also offered, although rates are higher, and pre-existing conditions are not covered.
 In rare instances, Medicare eligibility may be offered before age 65.

 Plan benefits include doctor office visits, prescriptions, emergency room services, inpatient and outpatient procedures and major medical expenses.
 By using Network providers, you’ll receive “repricing discounts” that can reduce your out-of-pocket expenses.
 Prescription discount cards are also often provided, offering reductions of up to 30%-50% off retail drug prices.
 On a larger claim, you can easily save thousands of dollars.
 Independent drug discount cards are also available, along with reputable government-sponsored prescription discount programs.

 Alternative To More Expensive Plans

 Temporary plans are very popular alternatives to expensive Marketplace coverage, if there are no major existing medical conditions, and household income is too high to qualify for a federal subsidy.
 Annual savings can potentially exceed thousands of dollars per year, with the possibility of lower deductibles.
 The type of plan (PPO or indemnity) and maximum out-of-pocket expenses per family member must also be considered.
-A $1 million cap is common, instead of unlimited coverage for qualified Exchange plans.
-UnitedHealthcare offers many plans with $2 million caps.
+A $2 million cap is common, instead of unlimited coverage for qualified Exchange plans.
+UnitedHealthcare was one of the initial carriers to offer $2 million caps.

 Indiana Short Term Monthly Rates For 2021 (deductible, coinsurance, and maximum benefit shown)